michaelmcg95/FSA/readme.md

 ## Summary

-This program simulates the operation of finite state autamata (FSA).
+This program simulates the operation of finite state automata (FSA).
 It supports both deterministic finite state automata (DFA) and nondeterministic finite state automata (NFA).
 The user can create an automaton by loading a text file containing a description of the automaton's states and transitions.
-In addition to plain text format, the program supports importing and exporting JFLAP xml files.
+In addition to plain text format, the program supports importing and exporting Jflap xml files.
 Automata created from files are loaded as DFAs if they meet the requirements, otherwise they are loaded as NFAs.
 All regexes are loaded as NFAs.
 Most functions are available to both types of automata, but certain functions are only available for one type or the other.
 Alternatively, the user can input a regular expression (regex) and convert it to an equivalent NFA.
 Once an automaton is constructed, the user can test strings to see if the automaton accepts them.
 The program allows the user to print a text description of the automaton's transition graph and save it to a file.